Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: Introduction

 \subsection{Main theorems}

-We, in this section, present the main theorems of this article which are given in the following Theorem \ref{t:mainthm0} and \ref{t:mainthm1}.
-As we mentioned above, in order to obtain the behaviors on $\varrho$, we have to obtain a clear picture on the reference solution $f$.
-Therefore, Theorem \ref{t:mainthm0} gives a description on the reference solution $f$ to equations \eqref{e:feq0}--\eqref{e:feq1}.
-Then, we can state Theorem \ref{t:mainthm1} on the solution $\varrho$ to the main equation \eqref{e:maineq0}--\eqref{e:maineq1} as perturbations of $f$.
+In this section, we present the main theorems of this article, stated in Theorems \ref{t:mainthm0} and \ref{t:mainthm1}.
+As mentioned earlier, in order to understand the behavior of $\varrho$, we first characterize the reference solution $f$.
+Therefore, Theorem \ref{t:mainthm0} provides a description of the reference solution $f$ to equations \eqref{e:feq0}--\eqref{e:feq1}.
+Based on this, we then state Theorem \ref{t:mainthm1}, which describes the solution $\varrho$ to the main equation \eqref{e:maineq0}--\eqref{e:maineq1} as a perturbation of $f$.